 The city and festival were shut down by a

 blizzard and ice storm.
-While Jack's flight was able to land at the
+Although Jack's flight was able to land at the

 snowed-in airport he was stuck on the runway for two hours.
 Steve Weil